Geek Dashboard

 Hope, importing bookmarks and saved passwords from Chrome to Edge tutorial is easy.
 Edge is a universal application which is equipped with great extension support.
 The previous version of Windows 10 was only able to import bookmarks.
 Thanks to an update of Microsoft edge we are able to experience much more functionality and hope more new features will come in the future.

-Yogesh Mankani is a tech blogger from almost seven years.
+Yogesh Mankani is a tech blogger for more than a decade.
 His passion for blogging, giving words to his ideas and thoughts is what makes him fall more in love with his profession which he takes very personally.
 He loves to surround himself around new gadgets which gives him peace in life.

 Comments